The Events That Defined New York City Skateboarding in 2011: 5-1

 5. The Rise of 12th & A Rap

-As 12th & A’s stronghold on New York City skateboarding waned, it began to rise as an epicenter for New York City skateboard rap.
-With artists like ASAP Rocky, Odd Future, and Krayshawn getting deals off YouTube videos, the young skaters of 12th & A drew inspiration from their D.I.Y. attitude, and set out to make a name for themselves in perhaps the only professional world more overpopulated than pro skateboarding: rap.
-Slicky Boy remixed white people’s favorite Ice Cube song and has been promising a mixtape all year.
+As 12th & A’s stronghold on New York City skateboarding waned, it began to rise as an epicenter for New York City skateboard *rap*.
+With artists like ASAP Rocky, Odd Future, and Krayshawn getting deals off YouTube videos, the young skaters of 12th & A drew inspiration from their D.I.Y. attitude, and set out to make a name for themselves in perhaps the only professional world more overpopulated than pro skateboarding.
+Slicky Boy remixed Ice Cube and has been promising a mixtape all year.
 The Stoned Rollers took Lex Luger out of the trap and the strip clubs, and brought his trademark thump to the skate spot.
 And Black Dave, perhaps 12th & A rap’s greatest success story, is one-for-two with making it onto WorldStar with his videos.

 Money on the Floor, Lighters on the Dresser